-Take part in breakaway sessions that will help you to grow in your faith: The Servants of Christ Conference will also offer breakaway sessions on such topics as how Christians relate to science, archeological proof that the Bible is true, and how to engage our culture with the truth of God’s Word and the Love of His Gospel.
+Take part in breakaway sessions that will help you to grow in your faith: The Servants of Christ Conference will also offer breakaway sessions on such topics as how Christians relate to science, proof that Jesus really did come back from the dead, and how to engage our culture with the truth of God’s Word and the Love of His Gospel.

 What defines you?
 How many things do people need to know about you to say they know you?
 What does the world need to know about you as a Lutheran in order to begin to paint the portrait of a Lutheran?
 In this workshop, Dr. Paavola will describe how grace, faith, and Scripture are the defining points in our relationship with God.
 It's all about the relationship that God creates with us through his Word, on the foundation of grace and received by faith.

 The petals of a lily are never wrinkled with worry.
 How do they do it?
 How do the birds trust the God who made them?
 We are so much more than lilies and birds and we worry so very much more.
 Yet the Bible has wonderful advice on how we might turn from worry to prayer, from dark memories to the light, from bitterness to thanksgiving.
 Join Dr. Paavola as we discuss how the words of Jesus and Paul give us hope in an anxiety-filled world.